Subscribe

 He also addressed the SA-US Interactive Business Forum at the New York Stock Exchange, and delivered a keynote address during a roundtable discussion hosted by the Business Council for International Understanding.

-Musk is known for his key roles in the space company SpaceX and the electric vehicle company Tesla.
-Other involvements include ownership of X Corp, the company that operates the social media platform X (formerly known as Twitter).
+Musk is known for his key roles in space company SpaceX and electric vehicle company Tesla.
+Other involvements include ownership of X Corp, the company that operates social media platform X (formerly known as Twitter).

 “We had a good meeting,” said Ramaphosa, shaking hands with Musk in the SABC clip.
-“Absolutely,” the tech billionaires responded.
+“Absolutely,” the tech billionaire responded.

 The meeting with Musk comes as South Africa eagerly awaits the launch of Musk’s Starlink satellite internet service in the country.

-With Starlink already launching in SA’s Southern African peers, there’s been a lot of noise questioning why the satellite-based internet service has yet to be launched in the tech billionaire's country of birth.
+With Starlink already launching in SA’s Southern African peers, there’s been a lot of questions around why the satellite-based internet service has yet to be launched in the tech billionaire's country of birth.

 Starlink is a low-Earth orbit satellite internet constellation operated by Musk’s SpaceX, providing satellite internet access coverage to over 60 countries.
 SpaceX began launching Starlink satellites in 2019.